debops/debops/docs/ansible/roles/debops.ifupdown/custom-hooks.rst

 network) and ``br1`` (external network via a VLAN).
 By default the Debian Installer sets up only the internal network connection which is used for host configuration and management.
-The external connection is configured later, via a VLAN which cannot be automatically configued by Debian Installer.
+The external connection is configured later, via a VLAN which cannot be automatically configured by the Debian Installer.
 Both networks are maintained using DHCP servers, each providing a default route through its network.